bitzanf/Moccarduino/README.md

 - `simulation.hpp` uses the `emulator.hpp` and implements controller for the simulation
 - `led_display.hpp` is an implementation of 7-seg LED display accompanied by shift register (sequentially fed matrix control) and its demultiplexing and content decoding
 - `simulation_funshield.hpp` uses `simulation.hpp` and implements higher-level simulation routines targeting specifically Funshield applications
+- `program_manager.cpp` uses `program_manager.hpp` and takes care of loading the tested program only when the emulator is already initialized (from a shared library) to allow it to call the emulator's functions while initializing global objects

 ## Credits and Disclaimer